An in-depth look at Amazon's financial statements

 In this article, we will take a look at some financial statement examples from Amazon.com, Inc. for a more in-depth look at the accounts and line items presented on financial statements.

 Learn to analyze financial statements with Corporate Finance Institute’s Reading Financial Statements course!

 The first of our financial statements examples is the cash flow statement.
 The cash flow statement shows the changes in a company’s cash position during a fiscal period.
 The cash flow statement uses the net income figure from the income statement and adjusts it for non-cash expenses.
 This is done to find the change in cash from the beginning of the period to the end of the period.

 Most companies begin their financial statements with the income statement.
-However, Amazon (NASDAQ: AMZN) begins their financial statements section in their annual 10-K report with their cash flow statement.
+However, Amazon (NASDAQ: AMZN) begins its financial statements section in its annual 10-K report with its cash flow statement.